SebastianErfort/homepage-hugo-clarity/content/post/bike_peugeot/index.md

 So here I am in my early thirties, buying one of those vintage Peugeot bikes you see all those hipsters riding around on.
 Am I old enough now to want to feel young again?
 Am I trying to be cool now after missing out in my twenties?

 In any case I made a good deal for this fixie, given the state of the frame and the nice saddle, ladies' model or not.
 I found the bike on Marktplaats, <em>the</em> Dutch website for private sales.
-I immediatley liked the colour scheme of the light blue frame, combined with the brown saddle and handlebar tape and shiny chrome parts.
+One of the first things I notices is the colour scheme.
+The light blue frame, combined with the brown saddle and handlebar tape and shiny chrome parts is fantastic.
 Just add a bit of white and you got yourself a classic colour palette.

 <div style="display: flex; justify-content: space-between; width: 100%">
 <div style="width: 25%; text-align: center;">